 7. Drain veal, strain and reserve the cooking liquid.

-8. Slice veal thinly (about 1mm-thick).
+8. Slice veal as thinly as possible (about 1mm-thick).

 10. Spread Tuna Mayonnaise onto a platter, arrange veal slices on top overlapping slightly, with a little more Tuna Mayonnaise in between slices, spread remaining Tuna Mayonnaise over the top.
 Cover and refrigerate for at least a few hours, preferably overnight.